parkinglot837/f5-agility-labs-nginx/docs/class9/module1/getting_started.rst

 Let's Get Started - Join UDF Course
 ===================================

-This lab will go through initial setup and add you the agility class.
+This lab will go through initial setup and add you the AppWorld class.

 Follow these steps to complete this lab: